When the Deal Closes: Your Rights as a South African Employee

 Where a business is sold as a going concern (a business that is assumed will meet its financial obligations when they fall due), said business will be transferred from one employer to another.
-This would encompass a complete transfer of all the aspects of the business including the transfer of the employees to the new owner/ employer.
+This would encompass a complete transfer of all the aspects of the business, including the transfer of the employees to the new owner/ employer.
 As a result, the employer takes over all employees’ employment contracts and steps into the same employment conditions as held with the previous employer.
 However, the terms and conditions must be transferred as a whole and not merely a part thereof.
-An advantage of this is that the employees are able to transfer their years of service with the previous employer to the new employer.
+An advantage of this is that the employees can transfer their years of service with the previous employer to the new employer.
 This allows for the benefits due to employees, as a result of their years of service to the previous employer, to remain in place instead of falling away.

 Another aspect which should be noted is that the employer has to take over all ongoing or existing disputes between the employees and the previous employer.
 This would include ongoing negotiations with parties such as trade unions.
 This is another advantageous aspect as matters would proceed more efficiently instead of starting afresh.